 Whether your bushwhacking to hidden, off the beaten path waterfalls, or following the Appalachian trail, there's something for everyone.

 Moosehead Lake: Maine’s largest and most majestic lake, and is the largest mountain-lake in the eastern United States.
-The Moosehead region includes Lily Bay State Park, where moose outnumber people three to one.
+This region includes Lily Bay State Park, where moose outnumber people three to one.

 Peaks Kenny State Park: On the shores of Sebec Lake, day visitors enjoy boating, fishing, swimming, hiking and picnicking.
 The 839-acre park is located six miles north of Dover-Foxcroft on the South Cove of Sebec Lake.

-Wildlife Viewing: Embedded in the Piscataquis heritage is a deep appreciation for furred and feathered friends.
-Plentiful deep forests nearby provide natural habitats for the black bear, moose, deer, grouse, wild turkey, and many smaller species of game.
+Wildlife Viewing: Embedded in the Piscataquis heritage is a deep appreciation for furry and feathered friends.
+Plentiful forests provide natural habitats for the black bear, moose, deer, grouse, wild turkey, and many smaller species of game.

 AIRPORT: The Bangor International Airport is served by four major airlines: Allegiant Air, American, Delta and United.